aliannejadi/ClariQ/README.md

 \# multi-turn conversations     | ~ 1 million
 \# documents                    | ~ 2 million

-Please note that some of the stats related to the test set is approximate.
 Below, we provide a brief overview of the structure of the data, as well as a guideline on how to submit the runs.

 ## Files